Judge Dismisses Ridiculous Gohmert Lawsuit Against Pence

-Category: World Politics Hits: 7Another attempt by Republicans to destroy our democracy bites the dust.
+Category: World Politics Hits: 11Another attempt by Republicans to destroy our democracy bites the dust.
 So much for Louie Gohmert's last-ditch attempt to steal the presidential election for Trump: Judge Throws Out Lawsuit That Rep. Louie Gohmert and Fake Pro-Trump Electors Brought Against Vice President Mike Pence: A federal judge dismissed a lawsuit filed against Vice President Mike Pence by Rep. Louie Gohmert (R-Texas) and fake pro-Trump electors on Friday, finding that plaintiffs lacked standing.

 Read more https://crooksandliars.com/2021/01/judge-dismisses-ridiculous-gohmert-lawsuit